JoelLisenby/recaptcha/README.md

 # recaptcha
-A simple PHP implementation of the new 2.0 API
+A super simple PHP class for use with [https://www.google.com/recaptcha/admin](reCAPTCHA)'s new 2.0 API.

 # usage
 (See [index.php](index.php) for a working example)